cyberboy666/r_e_c_u_r/dotfiles/preparing_image.md

 (im not sure exactly what each part does and if it works but is suppose to stop screensaver / hide cursor / remove on screen power warnings etc)

 - i then went into pi item -> Preferences and set a black background , small task bar , no screensaver  and went into the file explorer -> Edit -> Preferences -> Volume Managment -> unchecked 'show available options for removable media ...'

+splash screen : can set a custom splash screen by setting an image at `/usr/share/plymouth/themes/pix/splash.png` , i made a copy of the original : `sudo cp /usr/share/plymouth/theme/pix/splash-old.png` and then copied my own from a flash stick...

 ## flashing